Kewarra Beach

 Kewarra Beach has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 projects that may impact the area.
-Notable ones include The Palms, Reefsedge Resort & Waterpark, The Palms Collection Masterplan, and Northern Beaches Water Network Upgrade.
-The following list details those most likely to be relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely impacting the area.
+Key projects include The Palms, Reefsedge Resort & Waterpark, The Palms Collection Masterplan, and Northern Beaches Water Network Upgrade.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.